Get started with insider risk management

 If you've selected Use custom thresholds for the triggering events, for each triggering event indicator that you selected in Step 13, choose the appropriate level to generate the desired level of activity alerts.
 You can use the recommended thresholds, custom thresholds, or thresholds based on anomalous activities (for certain indicators) above the daily norm for users.

 Select Next to continue.

-On the Policy indicators page, you'll see the indicators that you've defined as available on the Insider risk settings > Indicators page.
+On the Policy indicators page, you'll see the indicators that you've defined as available on the Insider risk settings > Indicators page which will include indicator variants if you have defined any.
 Select the indicators you want to apply to the policy.

 If indicators on this page can't be selected, you'll need to select the indicators you want to enable for all policies.
 You can use the Turn on indicators button in the wizard or select indicators on the Insider risk management > Settings > Policy indicators page.

 If you've selected at least one Office or Device indicator, select the Risk score boosters as appropriate.
 Risk score boosters are only applicable for selected indicators.
 If you've selected a Data theft or Data leaks policy template, select one or more Sequence detection methods and a Cumulative exfiltration detection method to apply to the policy.
 If you've selected the Risky browser usage policy template, select one or more of the Browsing indicators.